chri3i/Ruvaak-Readme/README.md

 ## Known Issues
 - Before reporting any issues please refer to [Known Issues](https://github.com/chri3i/Ruvaak-Readme/blob/main/Known%20Issues.md) to see if your issue is mentioned there already.
 While i try to fix any issues that come up, I can't fix everything, please be patient.

+## I found a bug

+Go to the GitHub [Issues](https://github.com/chri3i/Ruvaak-Readme/issues) page and check if your issue was already reported.
+If you found no similar posts, create a new issue by clicking the green `New issues` button in the top right corner.
+Select `Bug report` and fill out the document.

 ## Credits and Thanks